heathsc/gemBS/README.md

 gemBS is a high performance bioinformatic pipeline designed for highthroughput analysis of DNA methylation data from whole genome bisulfites sequencing data (WGBS).
-It implements GEM3, a high performance read aligner and bs_call, a variant and methyation caller specifically for bisulfite sequencing data.
+It combines GEM3, a high performance read aligner and bs_call, a high performance variant and methyation caller, into a streamlined and efficient pipeline for bisulfite sueqnce analysis.

 The manuscript describing the pipeline is available [here](https://www.biorxiv.org/content/early/2017/10/11/201988)